substrate-developer-hub/substrate-parachain-template/README.md

 ### Binary

 Check the [CI release workflow](./.github/workflows/release.yml) to see how the binary is built on CI.
-Remove or add the compilation targets.
+You can modify the compilation targets depending on your needs.

 Allow GitHub actions in your forked repository to build the binary for you.